tony-kuo/eagle/README.md

 **--phred64**  Reads quality scores are in phred64.
 Default is phred33.

-Without completely rerunning, we can get the classified output bam files for align2.bam using the --readlist option on the classified reads list.
+Without completely rerunning, we can get the classified output bam files for ref2 and align2.bam using the --readlist option on the classified reads list.
 Keep in mind here that the resulting -.alt.bam contains the ref2 classified alignments.
 One may wish to switch the -.alt.bam and -.ref.bam names after they are written.
+If we wish to get the classified list for ref2 for further processing, then it is possible to switch REF and ALT and columns 5 and 6 to get the probabilities, though the alignment positions will not be for ref2.
+The simplest option is to rerun it:

+`eagle-rc --ngi -a align2.bam -o out2 --ref2=ref1.fa --ref1=ref2.fa --bam2=align1.bam --bam1=align2.bam > classified_reads.2vs1.list`

 ## References
 Tony Kuo and Martin C Frith and Jun Sese and Paul Horton.
 EAGLE: Explicit Alternative Genome Likelihood Evaluator.
 BMC Medical Genomics.
 11(Suppl 2):28. https://doi.org/10.1186/s12920-018-0342-1